madhu314/rn-intro-mobile-developer/docs/README_ios.md

 self.window?.makeKeyAndVisible()
 ```

 - Create `ViewController.xib` user interface file and wire it up with `ViewController.swift`.
-Make two container with 2:3 split.
+Make two containers with 2:3 split.
 In the larger container, add a label ios label with text "text from ios".
 Sample ViewController code from this repo looks like this.

 ```swift
 import UIKit